Kulkarni-ui/DCGAN-ON-FGVC-DATASET/README.md

-# DCGAN-ON-FGVC-DATASET
 # 🌌 DCGAN for Synthetic Image Generation on FGVC Dataset

-This project implements a **Deep Convolutional GAN (DCGAN)** to generate synthetic images based on the **FGVC (Fine-Grained Visual Classification)** dataset, specifically focused on flight images.
+This project implements a **Deep Convolutional GAN (DCGAN)** to generate synthetic images based on the **FGVC (Fine-Grained Visual Classification)** dataset, specifically focused on flight images.The dataset contains 10,000 images of aircraft, The data is split into 3334 training images, 3333 validation and 3333 testing images Aircraft models are organized in a four-levels hierarchy.
+The four levels, from finer to coarser, are:

+Model, e.g. Boeing 737-76J.
+Since certain models are nearly visually indistinguishable, this level is not used in the evaluation.
+Variant, e.g. Boeing 737-700.
+A variant collapses all the models that are visually indistinguishable into one class.
+The dataset comprises 100 different variants.

+Family, e.g. Boeing 737.
+The dataset comprises 70 different families.
+Manufacturer, e.g. Boeing.
+The dataset comprises 41 different manufacturers

 ## Objective